HikkaV/DS-ML-Courses/docs/howtostart.rst

 Loading from colab
 ==================

 In classification module you will try to solve the challenge from `kaggle <https://www.kaggle.com/>`_, as the result the file with submission will be saved locally in colab.
-In order to load it to your machine and then submit on the page of compettion, do the following :
+In order to load it to your machine and then submit on the page of competition, do the following :

 * Open the dropout menu :